sebastianbarreram/any-list-nest-gql/README.md

 $ yarn run test:cov
 ```

+## Apollo Server

+You can use Sandbox without an internet connection if you're querying a graph running on [http://localhost:3000/graphql](http://localhost:3000/graphql).
+To do so, open Sandbox in your browser at least   once while connected to the internet.
+You can then use that browser to open Sandbox while offline.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).